ppjanka/AthenaPP-globAcc-DataAnalysis/aspect_ratios/README.md

  - Use the Jupyter notebook aspect_ratios.ipynb to view the data (requires Python3 with jupyter, numpy, and pandas installed, see environment.yml file in the root folder).

+ - resolution.ipynb is a script to investigate how well the local thermal scale height and MRI maximally unstable wavelength are resolved in a given simulation.
+Note: this script requires a .csv output from aspect_ratios, *as well as* several .pkl output files from diagnostics_steady.ipynb (see ../1stLook_and_processing/).
+These need to be run beforehand.

 ## Contributing